 By Tommy Nguyen

-VENTURA, CA – Ventura County Superior Court Judge Bruce Young expressed a little understanding in court this week, releasing Douglas Webb on probation only because of his lack of income and his medical situation.
+VENTURA, CA – Ventura County Superior Court Judge Bruce Young expressed a little understanding in court this week, releasing the accused on probation only because of his lack of income and his medical situation.

 Deputy District Attorney Rameen Minoui recalled from the record the accused had made no attempt in paying the restitution for the stricken strikes of past charges years prior to these recent charges.